Pre-Surgical Assistant Program

 Competitive candidates will have completed

-- A baccalaureate degree in biology, chemistry, nursing
+- A baccalaureate degree in biology, chemistry, biochemistry or nursing

 - Prior medical experiences is desirable (not required)

 - Anatomy with lab (BIOL 437 Advanced Human Anatomy)

 - Physiology with lab (BIOL 447 Advanced Human Physiology)

 - General Biology with lab (BIOL 245 Animal Form and Function OR BIOL 225 Molecules, Genes, and Cells)

 - General Chemistry with lab (CHEM 224 General Chemistry II)